omar-ashraf1488/ToDo-List-Python/README.md

 - [x] Delete a task
 - [x] Connect GUI with database
 - [x] Connect Pushbuttons (Add Task) and (Add Title) with Enter Key
-- [x] StartButton and StopButton are connected with QLCD and QTimer
+- [x] StartButton, StopButton and ResetButton are connected with QLCD and QTimer
-- [ ] Add countdown timer for a time specified by the user
+- [x] Add countdown timer for a time specified by the user
+- [ ] Change The color of the timer when it is close to zero
 - [ ] Connect Pushbutton (Add Title)  with database to change the name of the table after pressing the button.
 - [ ] Style and beautify the application

 ## <a name="license_"></a>License